Spider-Man's Greatest Moments

 In August of 1962, the world met Peter Parker, “Midtown High’s only professional wallflower.”
 Across eleven pages in AMAZING FANTASY (1962) #15, an introverted kid from Queens grew into the Amazing Spider-Man, a teenaged hero who’s code of conduct was shaped by loss from his first time in costume.

-Fifty-eight years later, Spider-Man’s legacy has expanded across thousands of issues, complete with team-ups, crossovers, and even a unique cast of Spider-Heroes that span the Marvel Multiverse.
+Nearly sixty years later, Spider-Man’s legacy has expanded across thousands of issues, full of team-ups, crossovers, and a unique cast of Spider-Heroes.

-We’re well aware that with great power there must also come great responsibility.
-So, we’ve thoughtfully chosen a handful of iconic introductions and sensational stories that comprise the Wall-Crawler’s history.
+With great power there must also come great responsibility.
+So, we’ve thoughtfully chosen a handful of sensational stories that comprise the Wall-Crawler’s history.

-Who is behind the most popular hero in the Modern Marvel age?
+Who are behind the most popular hero in the Modern Marvel age?
 Steve Ditko and Stan Lee.
-The contributions of both of these creators forged a character hitherto unseen in the Super Hero genre: a teenage wonder not relegated to sidekick.
+The contributions of both of these creators forged a character hitherto unseen in the Super Hero genre: a teenage wonder not relegated to the sidekick role.